knewplay/oop-fundamentals/oop_fundamentals.md

 In Object-Oriented Programming (OOP), classes and objects are fundamental concepts.
 A class is a blueprint for creating objects, defining their structure and behavior.
 An object is created from a class, representing a concrete entity based on the class blueprint.

-#### Example: Designing a Robot class
+#### Example: Designing a RoboticArm class

 Imagine you're designing a fleet of robots for a competition.
 Instead of writing separate pieces of code for each robot's functionality, OOP lets you create a blueprint for a robot.
 This blueprint describes what a robot is like (its properties) and what it can do (its actions).
 You can then create as many robots as you need from this blueprint, each with its own unique features but all sharing the same core design.

 ![Blueprint and designs](./figures/robot-blueprint.jpg)
 *A blueprint on the left with three robots modeled from it on the right.*

 The blueprint you see on the left is the class, and the specific robots you see on the right, based on the blueprint, are known as objects.
 All classes have names; let's say the name of this class is `RoboticArm`.
 This class serves as a template for creating various robots.
-Each robot created from this class shares the same foundational structure but can have unique characteristics.
+When you create a robot from this class, you are instantiating the class, and each instantiated robot is called an instance of the class.
+Each robot shares the same foundational structure but can have unique characteristics.

 By creating different robots from the `RoboticArm` class, you can manage their interactions and behaviors in an organized way.
 This approach allows you to efficiently handle complex systems and ensures that all robots adhere to a consistent design and functionality.